rodrilima/js-snake-game/README.md

 ### How to Play

-- Use the arrow keys to move the snake.
+- Use the arrow keys or drag the screen to move the snake
 - Collect the red balls to get points
 - If you touch the snake’s tail, the game starts again
 - You can go around the edges of the scene.
 The snake will come out the other way.